How to Apply for Social Security Retirement Benefits

 You should apply as soon as possible so that you do not lose benefits.
 If you call SSA to make an appointment to apply, SSA will use the date of your call as your application filing date.

 If your application is denied, you can appeal.
 The appeals process is similar to that for appealing Social Security claims denials, and follows several administrative steps.
 The first step is an administrative reconsideration, which is administered locally.
 If you are unsuccessful, you can apply for a hearing in front of an administrative law judge.
 If the judge denies your request for reconsideration, then an appeals council will review your appeal.
 Those applicants who don't win at this level must file a complaint in federal court for further review.
-For a more detailed description of the appeals process, click here
+For a more detailed description of the appeals process, refer to this SSA webpage.

 Once you begin receiving benefits, the SSA reviews your SSI eligibility every one to three years.